 Scope is the King.

-Estimates of durations, costs, risk analysis, procurement – everything starts with Project Scope.
+Estimates of durations, costs, risk analysis, procurement – everything starts with the project scope.

-Your ultimate goal is to deliver what your customers perceive that they asked.
+A project manager is responsible for delivering what your customers perceive that they asked.

 Read it again!